 XFX Radeon R7-265 2GB Core Edition full review

 The AMD Radeon R7-265 graphics card should be of keen interest to a more typical PC user – specifically for those gamers who don't need to sweat over gaining a few extra frames per second available from £300-plus graphics cards.
 Instead the R7-265 nestles nicely around the £120 mark.
-See also Group test: what's the best graphics card?

 This puts it into direct competition with the nVidia GTX 750 Ti cards.
 We've reviewed one of those, but weren't totally impressed with the performance.
 The card itself was very revolutionary, and conserved power beautifully.
 But it offered nothing new at the price point regarding performance.